muratkeremozcan/cctdd/ch01-ButtonFooter/ButtonFooter.md

 # ButtonFooter

 This is what our component might look like eventually.
-We need a button that wraps a label and CSS icon, the icon and the text can vary; Cancel, Save, Edit or Delete.
+We need a button that wraps a label and CSS icon.
+The icon and the text can vary; Cancel, Save, Edit or Delete.

 ![button-footer](../img/button-footer.png)